 What is involved in placing a dental crown?

-The first step in placing your dental crown will be taking an digital x-ray of the tooth to determine how bad the damage is.
+The first step in placing your dental crown will be taking a digital x-ray of the tooth to determine how bad the damage is.
 In some cases, it may be necessary for the dentist to perform a root canal or build up the tooth with a traditional filling or a dental bonding before the dental crown can be placed.
 The tooth will be numbed, and then prepared for the dental crown.
 This involves slightly filing down the tooth’s surface so that there is room for the crown to fit properly, and then taking an impression of the tooth.
 This impression will be sent to a laboratory where your custom restoration will be made.
 Next, we will place a temporary dental crown over your tooth until your next visit.
 Once the crown has been made, you will return to our office, and the dental crown will be permanently cemented into place.

 Caring for your temporary crown

 Your temporary dental crown will require some special care procedures to ensure it does not become damaged or dislodged.
-You will need to avoid chewing with the side of your mouth where the temporary crown is located, and avoid any foods such as caramel or chewing gum.
+You will need to avoid chewing on the side of your mouth where the temporary crown is located and avoid any foods such as caramel or chewing gum.
 You will also need to avoid particularly crunchy or difficult to chew foods while your temporary crown is in place.
 Brush your teeth very gently, and use caution when flossing.

-If you have any more questions about dental crowns, or would like to know if this restoration may be a good treatment option for you, call or email Kane & Kerper Dentistry today to schedule your consultation.
+If you have any more questions about dental crowns or would like to know if this restoration may be a good treatment option for you, call or email Kane & Kerper Dentistry today to schedule your consultation.
 We look forward to helping you achieve a bright and healthy smile once more.

 Read more about dental crowns.